 The ability to limit the religious employees’ spending can help to enforce your church’s expense policies easily.
 The Bento cards allow you to set restrict what each employee can spend, where the church credit cards can be used, and the types of purchases that they are allowed to make by expense category.

 These features can help to enforce your policies about the types of purchases that are allowed and what is not authorized.
 By logging into your dashboard, you can confirm that your church’s expense policies are being followed by every employee.

-Bento for Business is a company that was created with the goal of providing religious organizations and businesses with expense control solutions.
+Bento for Business is a company that was created with the goal of providing organizations with expense control solutions.
 The company has earned terrific reviews from users and has been profiled in national publications.
-Bento offers a free 60-day trial so that you can see how the religious credit cards might work for your church.
+Bento offers a free 60-day trial so that you can see how the business Visa debit cards might work for your church.
 For answers to your questions, call us at 866.290.4134.

 Applying does NOT affect your credit score!*This is not a credit card.

 Banking services provided by The Bancorp Bank, Member FDIC.
 This Card is issued by The Bancorp Bank pursuant to a license from Visa U.S.A Inc. and may be used everywhere Visa® debit cards are accepted.